TopGabri/DLX/README.md

 ## 📈 Skills and Experience Gained

 This project provided extensive hands-on experience in digital design, processor microarchitecture, and EDA tools.
-In particular, it provided me with **experience** and **skills** in the following areas:
+In particular, it provided me with **experience** and technical **skills** in the following areas:

 - Digital Hardware Design
 - VHDL language